Four scales (or modes) are commonly used in traditional Irish music:

 Examples of mixolydian mode can be found in the tunes “My Love is in America”, “Langstrom’s Pony”, and “Rakish Paddy”.

 There is one note different between The Ionian and Mixolydian.
-The sixth note of the Ionian is flattened by a semitone.
+The seventh note of the Ionian is flattened by a semitone.
 A contrasting example of these two modes in use is to be found in the Lennon/McCartney song “With a Little Help From My Friends”.
 The verse is in the Ionian mode but switches to a mixolydian mode for the chorus.

 Dorian mode is the most common form of minor scale in Irish music.
 Examples of tunes using this mode include “Star of Munster”, “Pigeon on the Gate”, “Green Groves of Erin”, and “Julia Delaney’s”.
 The majority of “minor” tunes use this mode.